Course Offerings

 Instructor: Devin Cook

-Creating and running a mock online business will teach students the unique opportunities and challenges in this field of entrepreneurship, as well as assisting them in developing analytical, project planning, problem solving, and presentation skills.
+Creating and running a mock online business will teach students the unique opportunities and challenges in this field of entrepreneurship, as well as assist them in developing analytical, project planning, problem-solving, and presentation skills.

 Cost: $330